Nursing

 Attendance at an information session is strongly encouraged for all students.
 Refer to the current Admissions Information Book for information regarding whether your application will be ranked based on attendance.

-Pre-register to attend an information session
+Pre-register to attend an information session.
+Zoom links will be provided to registered attendees.

 Apply for Admission